pawelpreczynski-digica/monaifl/README.md

 ### Prerequisites

 Following platforms are neccessary to run this project.
-* Linux Installation (preferably Ubuntu distributions) For other OS, you can try and share your experience with us :-)
+* Linux Installation (preferably Ubuntu distributions).
+[For other Operating Systems, you can try and share your experience with us :-)]

 * install visual studio code
   ```sh